 What will you ask my contacts to do?

 You can call people who were in close contact with you or, if you prefer, we can call them.
 Close contact means they were within 6 feet of you for 15 minutes or more over the course of a day, with or without a face covering while you had the virus.

 We ask your close contacts to:

-Get tested, even if they don’t have symptoms.
+Get tested.
 They can get tested through their doctor or a community test site.

 We can also help your close contacts access medical care, groceries, or other resources they need to stay home safely.

 Please answer when we call.
 We need your help to prevent the spread of COVID-19.